Dacia Duster SUV (2018 - ) review

 Compare the Duster with most other SUVs of this size, and it’ll cost you many, many thousands less to buy.
 The MG GS and SsangYong Tivoli get closest to the Duster on price, but both are still a good bit pricier and just as compromised.

 There are a few smaller SUVs you can pick up for a similar amount – cars such as the Suzuki Ignis, for example – but when we say smaller, we mean a lot smaller.
 The low prices also mean resale values are less of an issue than with many other cars, purely because the car has less value to lose, so you’ll also be saving come sell-on time.
 Servicing, maintenance and insurance costs are competitive, too.

-The Dacia is much thirstier – not to mention heavier on CO2 emissions – than pretty much all its rivals, so you’ll pay more in day-to-day running costs.
+Most versions of the Duster are much thirstier – not to mention heavier on CO2 emissions – than their rivals, so you’ll pay more in day-to-day running costs.
 However, the bargain price tag means you’ll still be in the black by the end of the average three-year ownership period, and by some considerable distance.
 It really is outstanding value for money.